Accommodation in Dublin

 Finding reasonably priced accommodation in Dublin is no easy task.
 Rental costs continue to rise as the city's real estate market struggles with high demand and limited supply.
 As many big multinational businesses move their headquarters to Dublin the demand for, and cost of, rental properties are skyrocketing.
 Renting in the city centre, in particular, has become a rather costly affair.

 Types of accommodation in Dublin

-Dublin is divided into areas referred to as zones, which are included in all addresses.
+The city is divided into areas referred to as zones, which are included in all addresses.
 Generally, the lower the number of a zone, the closer it is to the city centre.
 Higher numbers tend to be in suburbs on the city outskirts.
 So, the higher the zone number, usually the lower the rent...
 The city is further divided into north and south by the River Liffey.
 Zones to the north of the river are odd numbers, while even-numbered zones are to the south.

 As in most cities, some areas in Dublin are more expensive than others.
 South Dublin is more expensive than the north, while the city centre mostly offers upmarket apartments and rowhouse options, which come at sometimes jaw-dropping prices.

 Finding accommodation in Dublin

 Expats who prefer the DIY route can try their luck with online property portals and listings in local newspapers, or by word of mouth.